michaelforney/mpv/DOCS/man/en/options.rst

     controls how much of the image is cropped.
 May not work with all video output drivers.

---panscanrange=<-19.0-99.0>
-    (experimental)
-    Change the range of the pan-and-scan functionality (default: 1).
-Positive values mean multiples of the default range.
-Negative numbers mean you can zoom in up to a factor of ``--panscanrange=+1``.
-E.g. ``--panscanrange=-3`` allows a zoom factor of up to 4.
-This feature is experimental.
-Do not report bugs unless you are using ``--vo=opengl``.

 --passwd=<password>
     Used with some network protocols.
 Specify password for HTTP authentication.
     See also ``--user``.